AdobeDocs/experience-manager-assets-essentials.it-IT/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Utilizzo archiviazione**: utilizzo dell’archiviazione, in byte, per l’ambiente di Assets Essentials rappresentato utilizzando un grafico a barre, a seconda della facilità di utilizzo.
+* **Utilizzo archiviazione**: utilizzo dell’archiviazione, in byte, per l’ambiente di Assets Essentials rappresentato da un grafico a barre.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->